Rajiv Gandhi Institute of Petroleum Technology: Jais Campus

 The institute's permanent campus infrastructure was provided with ₹ 129 crores during Congress led UPA government and additional ₹ 302 crores were provided by the current NDA government for completion of campus.

 During fiscal 2016–17, Ministry of Petroleum and Natural Gas has allocated additional ₹ 47 crores while the institute remains independent to generate more funds for operational purposes through college fees and other funds/awards.

-AEI, Sivasagar campus
+Sivasagar Campus

 The Detailed Project Report has stated the cost for setting up and running Sivasagar campus will be ₹8.801 billion in which ₹3.96 billion will be for spent for land acquisition and construction of facilities and ₹4.83 billion for running the institute.

-EIB, Bangalore campus
+Bengaluru Campus

 The Detailed Project Report has stated the cost for setting up and running Bangalore campus will be ₹18 billion in which ₹8 billion will be for spent for land acquisition and construction of facilities and ₹10 billion for research related activities.
 It one of the most expensive research institutes in India.